 - Insurance products with long-term coverage (like universal life, variable universal life, and whole life) can provide financial security in the coming years.
 These regulations comprise a death benefit and, in certain instances, an accumulation of money.
 Due to the incorporation of a savings component, the insurance cost is often higher.

 - How Much Life Insurance Do I Need?

 - How much of the family income do I provide?

 - If I were to die, how would my survivors, especially my children, get by?

-- Do I have children for whom I would like to set aside money to finish their education in the event of my death?
+- Do I have children for whom I would like to set aside money to finish their education after my death?

 - How will my family pay final expenses and repay debts after my death?

-- Do I have family members or organizations to whom I would like to leave money?
+- Do I have family members or organizations to whom I want to leave money?

 - Will there be estate taxes to pay after my death?

 - How will inflation affect future needs?